Craig-Hudson/The-SmokeHouse/README.md

 ### Design

-- **Colour Scheme**
 ![color pallette](/assets/readme-images/Color-Hunt-Palette-27374d526d829db2bfdde6ed.png)

 - I will be using white smoke and #526D82 colour text against the background colours.
   - I will be using #27374D and #DDE6ED as background colors

   - **typography**
   - For headings I will be using Black Han Sans with a fallback of sans-serif.
     - For page text I will be using Quattrocento with a fall back of serif.

   - **Structure**